-FBN Trustees Limited was incorporated in Nigeria as a limited liability company on 8 August 1979 and commenced business on 3 September 1979.
-The company was established to engage in the business of trusteeship as well as portfolio management, financial/ investment advisory services.
-Pursuant to the approval of the shareholders at the Annual General Meeting of FBN Holdings (FBNH) on May 26, 2016 and the approvals of the relevant regulatory bodies, the Group concluded the restructuring of N19.5billion convertible loan in FBN Trustees Limited (FTNL).
+FBN Trustees Limited (First I rustees rigeria Limited) FBN Trustees Limited was incorporated in Nigeria as a limited liability company on 8 August 1979 and commenced business on 3 September 1979.
+The company was established to engage in the business of trusteeship as well as portfolio management, financial investment advisory services.

+Pursuant to the approval of the shareholders at the Annual General Meeting of FBN Holdings (FBNH) on May 26, 2016 and the approvals of the relevant regulatory bodies, the Group concluded the restructuring of N19.5billion convertible to an in FBN Trustees Limited (FTNL).
 The impact of the restructuring on the company was the write down of the investment against the share premium of FBNH.

-vii FBN Funds Limited (First Funds Limited)
+FBN Funds Limited (First Funds Limited)